-- On May 18, 2016, Nigerian soldiers discovered Amina Ali Darsha Nkeki (19) near the town of Damboa with a four-month-old baby and her “husband” in the Sambisa Forest, the hideout for Boko Haram fighters.
+- On May 18, 2016, Nigerian soldiers discovered Amina Ali Darsha Nkeki (19) near the town of Damboa with a four-month-old baby and her “husband” in the Sambisa Forest, the hideout for an extremist group that is located primarily in Northern Nigeria fighters.

 - On November 5, 2016, soldiers found Mary Ali Maiyanga in Gwoza, 91 miles from Chibok.
 She had escaped with her 10-month-old baby.

 - On Oct 13, 2016, an extremist group that is located primarily in Northern Nigeria released 21 girls.

 - On May 6, 2017, another 82 girls were released.

 - On Jan 5, 2018, one more girl was rescued.

 Some of the girls who escaped before, during or shortly after the attack on the school went to the United States to continue their education.
 Another group of 24 received scholarships to study at the American University of Nigeria.

 The released Chibok girls now attend school in the Nigerian city of Yola.
 Our team reports they are doing well spiritually.
 Almost all were baptized after their release, publicly declaring their intention to continue walking with Christ.